LangPy Usage Guide

 Supported Languages

-Language is determined by file extension only
+The language is determined solely by the file extension

-- Spanish: .pyes extension
+- Spanish: .pyes extension - keywords like definir, si, para, imprimir

-- Portuguese: .pypt extension
+- Portuguese: .pypt extension - keywords like definir, se, para, imprimir

-- French: .pyfr extension
+- French: .pyfr extension - keywords like definir, si, pour, imprimer

 Transpile to Python